jeff-dillon/pool-inspections/README.md

 # Pool Inspections
 Example Code Louisville Data Analysis Project.
 Spreadsheet analysis of pool inspection data.

-## Overview
+## Demo Overview

 The purpose of this demo is to show the data analysis process and concepts using a spreadsheet before jumping into the details of coding in Python.
+This demo is broken down into three steps.

 At a high level, this demo will show:
 1. How to **describe a data set** including the shape of the data, the types of data in the columns, and what the data in the columns looks like.
 The purpose of this step is to understand what cleaning will be needed and what questions can be answered.